GSA/digitalgov.gov/content/communities/web-content-managers-listserv.md

 url: /communities/web-managers-forum/web-content-managers-listserv/
 date: 2014-03-04 10:22:04 -0400
 title: Web Content Managers Listserv
-summary: 'The Web Content Managers listserv is open to content managers from any level of U.S. government: federal, state, local, and tribal.
-Since the purpose of this group is to exchange ideas amongst U.S. government Web practitioners, we do not admit contractors or other private individuals.
-Learn more about the Web Content Managers Forum.
-How to Join'
+summary: 'The Web Content Managers listserv is open to content managers from any level of U.S. government: federal, state, local, and tribal.'
 ---

 The Web Content Managers listserv is open to content managers from any level of U.S. government: federal, state, local, and tribal.
 Since the purpose of this group is to exchange ideas amongst U.S. government Web practitioners, we do not admit contractors or other private individuals.
 Learn more about the [Web Content Managers Forum]({{< link "web-managers-forum.md" >}} "Web Content Managers Forum").